Pier extending over still lake with bird in the sky.

 Improve or develop language skills

-We are excited about the School of Education faculty-led study abroad opportunities that will be available in summer 2023!
+We are excited about the School of Education faculty-led study abroad opportunities that are currently available!
 Read more about them and how they connect to your interests and School of Education majors below.
-Scholarship funding is available.

 Three people whitewater rafting.